 That’s far from true, but in October 2014, Trump did travel to Iowa to campaign for King.
 According to campaign finance records the campaign filed with the Federal Election Commission, Trump gave to the congressman three times that year, including a $1,000 contribution in March and two more in October for $1,000 and $2,000.
 Trump’s son, Donald Trump Jr., gave an additional $2,600 in October.
 All four donations mention The Trump Organization as the father and son’s employer and list an address of 725 Fifth Ave. in New York — the location of Trump Tower, where the now-president put the wheels in motion for his eventual 2016 campaign.

-“I market-tested your immigration policy for 14 years, and that ought to be worth something,” King told Trump during the 2014 visit to Iowa, according to his recollection to Gabriel.
-In kind, Trump praised King as a “special guy, a smart person, with really the right views on almost everything.”
+“I market-tested your immigration policy for 14 years, and that ought to be worth something,” King told Trump when the president invited him to the Oval Office early in his term, according to his recollection to Gabriel.
+During his trip to Iowa in 2014, Trump praised King as a “special guy, a smart person, with really the right views on almost everything.”

 When reporters asked Trump Monday about King’s more controversial comments to Gabriel (“White nationalist, white supremacist, Western civilization — how did that language become offensive?”), the president claimed he hadn’t been paying attention, saying, “I haven’t been following it.
 I really haven’t been following it.”